 Long Term Disability Insurance

-It covers essential expenses of insured person in case of a long term illness or a disability after an accident etc. Long Term Disability Insurance is generally provided through employer, and provides a percentage of the income to the employee while he or she is unable to work.
+It covers essential expenses of the insured person in case of a long-term illness or a disability after an accident etc. Long Term Disability Insurance is generally provided through the employer and provides a percentage of the income to the employee while he or she is unable to work.